dhenyjarasandy/kotlin/ReadMe.md

 which will setup the dependencies on

 * `intellij-core` is a part of command line compiler and contains only necessary APIs.
-* `idea-full` is a full blown IntelliJ IDEA Community Edition to be used in former plugin module.
+* `idea-full` is a full blown IntelliJ IDEA Community Edition to be used in the plugin module.

 Then, you need to run